 - 903.3a Some planeswalker cards have an ability that states the card can be your commander.
 This ability modifies the rules for deck construction, and it functions before the game begins.
-See also rule 113.6m. - 903.3b If a player's commander is a meld card and it's melded with the other member of its meld pair, the resulting melded permanent is that player's commander. - 903.4.
+See also rule 113.6m. - 903.3b If a player's commander is a meld card and it's melded with the other member of its meld pair, the resulting melded permanent is that player's commander. - 903.3c If a player's commander is a component of a merged permanent, the resulting merged permanent is that player's commander. - 903.4.
 The Commander variant uses color identity to determine what cards can be in a deck with a certain commander.
 The color identity of a card is the color or colors of any mana symbols in that card's mana cost or rules text, plus any colors defined by its characteristic-defining abilities (see rule 604.3) or color indicator (see rule 204).

-Example: Bosh, Iron Golem is a legendary artifact creature with mana cost {8} and the ability "{3}{R}, Sacrifice an artifact: Bosh, Iron Golem deals damage equal to the sacrificed artifact's converted mana cost to any target."
+Example: Bosh, Iron Golem is a legendary artifact creature with mana cost $\{8\}$ and the ability " $\{3\}$ {R}, Sacrifice an artifact: Bosh, Iron Golem deals damage equal to the sacrificed artifact's converted mana cost to any target."
 Bosh's color identity is red.